 How do you find a trained PCO or beekeeper to assist with a removal or eradication of a honey bee swarm or colony?

-The button will open an Microsoft Excel file maintained by FDACS.
-Here you can search for a live removal or eradication specialist in your area (they are listed by counties serviced).
+- There you will find a link to a Microsoft Excel file maintained by FDACS, where you can search for a live removal or eradication specialist in your area (they are listed by counties serviced).

 Thanks to Dr. Jamie Ellis from the UF Honey Bee Research and Extension Lab for providing this information.